Spain PM in Morocco to mend ties after Western Sahara shift

 Associated Press

-RABAT, Morocco (AP) — Spanish Prime Minister Pedro Sánchez traveled to Rabat on Thursday to meet with Moroccan King Mohammed VI on a two-day visit seeking to mark an easing of diplomatic tensions centered on Morocco’s disputed region of Western Sahara.
+RABAT, Morocco (AP) — Spanish Prime Minister Pedro Sánchez traveled to Rabat on Thursday to meet with Moroccan King Mohammed VI seeking to mark the end of diplomatic tensions centered on Morocco’s disputed region of Western Sahara.

-Sánchez’s flight touched down around 4:00 p.m. local time.
-Following a meeting between the leaders, the King will invite Sánchez and his family to share in the Iftar meal to break the day’s fast during the Muslim holy month of Ramadan, according to a Spanish government official not authorized to be named in media reports.
+Following a meeting between the leaders, the King invited Sánchez and his family to share in the Iftar meal to break the day’s fast during the Muslim holy month of Ramadan.

 Relations between the two countries separated by the Strait of Gibraltar were severely frayed last April.
 Morocco was angered by Spain allowing the leader of the pro-independence movement for Western Sahara to receive medical treatment for COVID-19 at a Spanish hospital on request by Morocco’s neighbor Algeria, an ally of pro-independence Sahrawis.